paudetseis/RfPy/docs/scripts.rst

 in bash scripts to automate data processing.
 These include scripts to download three-component seismogram data and calculate receiver functions, and perform post-processing for `H-k` stacking and harmonic decomposition.
 All of them use a station database provided as a :class:`~stdb.StDb` dictionary.
-These scripts are:

-- rfpy_calc.py

 ``rfpy_calc.py``